Kuo-kuo/trash-tier-otaku/flask-server/README.md

+# Backend for Trash Tier Otaku Webapp
+This is the backend api for TTO.
+It requires Python and Postgres to run properly

 # How To Run Locally
 1. navigate to flask-server directory

-2. set up virtual environment, run the following **mkdir venv**
+2. set up virtual environment, run the following:
+**mkdir venv**
 **python -m venv venv**
 **.\venv\Scripts\activate**